-Utilitarians explains all human action
+Utilitarians explain all human action

-The moral worth of a decision and action is values its usefulness in maximizing utility/minimizing negative utility and this is summed among all living thinking beings.
+The moral worth of a decision and action values its usefulness in maximizing utility/minimizing negative utility and this is summed among all living thinking beings.
 Jeremy Bentham (was not just a character on Lost) and John Stuart Mill (IQ of about 190) championed economic philosophy called Utilitarianism.
 What amazes me about Utilitarian analysis is it can be applied to every aspect of life from economics to criminology.
 In fact, I think it can better explain human behavior than psychology.
-In this post I will illustrate utilitarian analysis with a crime I commit.
+In this post, I will illustrate the utilitarian analysis with a crime I commit.